IfElifElse/Basilisk-Beta/README.md

 + = Pops top 2 values in stack as A and B, pushes 1 if B = A and 0 otherwise.
 If k exists, keeps the top two values on stack.

 + \> If the top of the stack is not a string, pops top 2 values in stack as A and B, pushes 1 if B > A and 0 otherwise.
-If the top of the stack is a string, cuts the last k letters off of the string and replaces the top of the stack with the result.
+If the top or next to top of the stack is a string, with N as an integer in the first two items in the stack, cuts N letters off the string and pushes the result, popping the number and original string.

 + < Pops top 2 values in stack as A and B, pushes 1 if B < A and 0 otherwise.
-If the top of the stack is a string, cuts the first k letters off of the string and replaces the top of the stack with the result.
+If the top or next to top of the stack is a string, with N as an integer in the first two items in the stack, cuts the string starting from N letters and pushes the result, popping the number and original string.

 + !
 Pops top value in stack as A, pushes 0 if A is nonzero and 1 otherwise.
 If k exists, keeps top value on stack.

 + :X With X as a capital character, defines a position in the code as X.

-+ gX With X as a capital character, jumps to predefined position X in the code and continues executing code from there.
++ gX With X as a capital character, if the top of the stack is nonzero, jumps to predefined position X in the code and continues executing code from there.

 + s Pops top value in stack as A, if A is nonzero, pops top value in stack as B and does not execute next B characters in the code.